Routes and Timetables

 WARNING - Scheduled running times as shown on the MPT website generally vary according to the time of day and day of the week, also the time of year (and in some cases look rather suspect and inconsistent).
 Journey times shown in the timetable summary are based on typical winter off-peak timings (Monday to Friday early afternoon) as per the website.
 At quiet times, for example early morning or late evening, buses are liable to depart from intermediate points several minutes earlier, and at peak times and in summer they may run later than shown.
 In any case, once a bus has set off from its start point I'm not sure to what extent drivers adhere to intermediate timings en route - it's always best to arrive at the stop in plenty of time, or arm yourself with the Tallinja App which gives realtime information.

 The following routes are extended to popular beaches each summer (mid-June to late September): 49 is extended from Ghadira to Armier and runs daily, 101 is extended from Mgarr to Gnejna Bay and 109 and 109A are extended from Bajjada to Ghar Lapsi, whilst 74 runs down the hill to and from Blue Grotto en route.
 Several routes have enhanced frequencies in summer, notably 212, 221 to 223, 225 and night route N13, also 322 on Gozo.
-Certain TD and Night routes are summer only.
+The two TD routes on Gozo run during the summer timetable period only.

-For those interested in past route changes I have started a list of recent changes to bus routes in Malta and Gozo.
+For those interested in past route changes there is a list of recent changes to bus routes in Malta and Gozo.